matherique/websocket-protocol/README.md

 # Websocket protocol

-i'm trying to implement the [websocket protocol](https://tools.ietf.org/html/rfc6455)
+learning how [websocket protocol](https://tools.ietf.org/html/rfc6455) works and maybe try to implement it